 $98,879

-The Mini C-Arm machine is a mobile medical imaging device that helps reduce wait times and radiation during surgery thanks its savvy technology.
-Since it can be operated by a trained nurse, it can also be used during hours where radiology staff are not available or busy.
-By facilitating the surgical process, this device will contribute to the optimization of all daytime operations, which allows more patients to be treated.
+The Mini C-Arm machine is a mobile medical imaging device that helps reduce wait times and radiation during surgery thanks to its savvy technology.
+Since it can be operated by a trained nurse, it can also be used during hours where radiology staff are not available.
+By facilitating the surgical process, this device contributes to the optimization of all daytime operations, which can allow more patients to be treated.

 February 2023